 MARTIN GUSTAF EHRENSVÄRD

-I work as associate professor of religion at the Faculty of Theology/ University of Copenhagen.
+I am an associate professor at the Faculty of Theology/ University of Copenhagen.

 I have worked a good deal with languages.
 You can read about my research here.